pyca/cryptography/docs/fernet.rst

         Generates a fresh fernet key.
 Keep this some place safe!
-If you lose it you'll no longer be able to decrypt messages; if anyone else gains access to it, they'll be able to decrypt all of your messages, and they'll also be able forge arbitrary messages which will be authenticated and decrypted.
+If you lose it you'll no longer be able to decrypt messages; if anyone else gains access to it, they'll be able to decrypt all of your messages, and they'll also be able forge arbitrary messages that will be authenticated and decrypted.

     .. method:: encrypt(plaintext)

         :param bytes plaintext: The message you would like to encrypt.
-        :returns bytes: A secure message which cannot be read or altered without the key.
+        :returns bytes: A secure message that cannot be read or altered without the key.
 It is URL-safe base64-encoded.
 This is referred to as a "Fernet token".